cogsys-tuebingen/PAL/README.md

 ## The hyper parameters:

-For a detailed explanation, please refer to our paper: TODO
+For a detailed explanation, please refer to our paper: https://arxiv.org/abs/1903.11991

  <table style="width:100%">
     <tr>